ILLIXR/ILLIXR/docs/docs/contributing/pull_request.md

         We do this because `Line B` will not fast-forward or force update our local branches (with the same subversion number as a conflicting remote branch, if any).

-    In the case of a conflict with updates to `master`, `Line A` should show updates to both the `master` branch _and_ the feature branch to be pushed in `Line D`.
+    In the case of a conflict with updates to `main`, `Line A` should show updates to both the `main` branch _and_ the feature branch to be pushed in `Line D`.
 A checkpointed version of the feature branch may also appear.
-This is because a feature branch should only be checkpointed in the presence of a change to the `master` branch.
+This is because a feature branch should only be checkpointed in the presence of a change to the `main` branch.
 Forced pushes should generally _not_ be used for any other purpose.
-If multiple updates to `master` and the feature branch have occurred, additional checkpointed versions of the feature branch may also appear.
+If multiple updates to `main` and the feature branch have occurred, additional checkpointed versions of the feature branch may also appear.
 In this scenario, we need to rebase our latest version of the feature branch with the latest version of the feature branch pulled from `<illixr-remote>`.